meroton/docs/blog/2024-11-11-understanding-the-klm/2024-11-11-understanding-the-klm.md

 Having a KLM that is too small for the number of iterations used is bad.

-This is somewhat mitigated by the insertion order where the oldest entries get pushed out first and therefore less likely to be relevant.
+This is somewhat mitigated by the insertion order where the oldest entries get pushed out first, since they are less likely to be relevant.
 This gives a graceful degradation for when your KLM is too small.
 You should choose a KLM so that the number of times you reach the maximum number of iterations is acceptably low.

 # How rare should you keep the maximum nuber of iterations?

 It should be rare, but most objects that get discarded due to the KLM being full will tend to be old and unused.
 There is however a point where it is no longer meaningful to have a larger KLM.

 Ultimately, any time you read or write to a disk there is a risk of failure.
 Popularly this is described as happening due to cosmic radiation but more